“What does Austin Technology Council do?”

 Austin is fortunate to have great collaborators in our tech ecosystem that work with idea-stage companies, so ATC’s focus can be set entirely on companies in the Startup to Global Enterprise space.

-Currently in our ecosystem, we have four main areas of focus: idea-stage, startups, mid-size, and global enterprise.
+Currently, in our ecosystem, we have four main areas of focus: idea-stage, startups, mid-size, and global enterprise.

 Idea-stage: this is often referred to as “two people and a co-working desk.”
 These entrepreneurs are taking the first leap; they have written some code, developed a business plan, or just simply discovered a passion project has the potential to be more.
 They are pre-revenue, not yet funded at the seed stage, and may still be working that full-time job with benefits while they work tirelessly in the evenings to launch their own company.

 Startups: here are your post product companies.
-They have a product on the market, they have employees, and more importantly they have revenue based on customer acquisition.
-They could be in their first-year post product launch, or several years down the road.
-These companies are actively scaling, have either bootstrapped to significant revenue, or taken on investment that is helping them reach their objectives.
+They have a product on the market, they have employees, and more importantly, they have revenue based on customer acquisition.
+They could be in their first-year post product launch or several years down the road.
+These companies are actively scaling, have either bootstrapped to significant revenue or taken on investment that is helping them reach their objectives.
 They are well on their way of positioning themselves for that next level.

-Mid-size: this is the most robust sector of austin’s ecosystem, and yet gets the least amount of glory.
+Mid-size: this is the most robust sector of Austin’s ecosystem, and yet gets the least amount of glory.
 There are not as many major announcements for this group, but that doesn’t mean these businesses aren’t doing groundbreaking work.
 These companies are still in active growth mode, but now have more luxury in strategic growth and customer acquisition.
 Mid-size companies have over 1000 employees, are already working at a global scale, make up the largest portion of our tech workforce, and live out our greatest success stories throughout the last 10 years.
-These companies create stability in our community and opportunity for our citizens.
+These companies create stability in our community and the opportunity for our citizens.

-Global enterprise: this group keeps our city at the top of every list that “keeps austin growing.”
+Global enterprise: this group keeps our city at the top of every list that “keeps Austin growing.”
 The attraction of working for these big-name companies, along with the opportunity for people to learn how global enterprises work and build teams is integral to our tech community.
 These companies also support our Austin headquartered companies through building business relationships that help all companies succeed.

 From thought leadership panels to mentor opportunities to the launch of the Scaling Series, ATC is working to provide value-based programming geared towards our members’ expansion.
 Our focus is on the five areas of discipline that are key to growth: Executive Leadership, Finance & Accounting, HR & Recruiting, Sales & Marketing, and Engineering & Product Development.